 Swapchain images can be 2D or 2D Array.

-Rendering operations involving composition of submitted layers should be
+Rendering operations involving composition of submitted layers are assumed

 Images submitted in sRGB color space must be created using an API-specific

 sRGB-to-linear conversion when read by the runtime.